Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

-People with alcohol use disorder (AUD) can’t control or stop drinking, despite adverse consequences.
+People with alcohol use disorder (AUD) can’t control or stop drinking despite its adverse consequences.
 AUD encompasses alcohol abuse, dependence, addiction, alcoholism, and other alcohol-related conditions.1

-To be diagnosed with AUD, people must meet at least 2 of 11 criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5):
+To be diagnosed with AUD, people must meet at least two of eleven criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5):

 The severity of AUD is classified based on the number of met criteria:1